ICME-Lab/zkEngine_dev/README.md

   {
     init_logger();

-    // Some WASM's require the function to invoke and the functions arguments
+    // Some WASM' modules require the function to invoke and it's functions arguments.
+    // The below code is an example of how to configure the WASM arguments for such cases.
     //
-    // You can specify both like so let args = WASMArgsBuilder::default()
+    // This WASM module (fib.wat) has a fib fn which will
+    // produce the n'th number in the fibonacci sequence.
+    // The function we want to invoke has the following signature:
+    //
+    // fib(n: i32) -> i32;
+    //
+    // This means the higher the user input is for `n` the more opcodes will need to be proven let args = WASMArgsBuilder::default()
       .file_path(PathBuf::from("wasm/misc/fib.wat"))
       .invoke(Some(String::from("fib")))